25 hours in the day?

 Another good tip was to make a quick decision, and stick with it.
 Ms. Breininger says that she found people spend from 15 minutes to 2 hours a day second guessing their decisions.
 Yes, some decisions require careful research and thought, like where to go on vacation or whether to buy a new house.
 But many of us spend way o much time trying to make decisions on things like what to make for dinner, or whether we really want to go to a party or not.
 The Interdisciplinary Journal of Information, Knowledge and Management identifies indecision or procrastination of a decision as one of the primary reasons for disorganization and poor time management.

 A very simple tip was to keep your dishwasher door open with the racks pulled out during dinner.
 Ask everyone as they clear their plates to put their dishes directly into the dishwasher, rather than piling them in the sink or on the counter.
 Now, this one I really like.
 Living in a household of “boys”, the dishes are a constant battle.
 It is a pet peeve of mine to have dishes piled up on the counter with the dishwasher sitting right there empty.
 Can no one open the door and check if it has room for more dishes except me?
 This is definitely something I will try.
 It would make life much more pleasant.

 One tip in the article I simply cannot agree with.
 It was to set a timer in the bathroom.
 Limit your time in the shower, and you will have more time for other things.
 If the true purpose of having more time is to be able to do more of the things that we love to do and make us feel good, then why would we limit something that is so enjoyable?
 A long, steamy shower with no interruptions could be the key to sanity.

 If you followed all the tips in the article you could potentially have an extra hour in your day.
-Here’s the question: If you had an extra hour every day, what would you do with it?
+Here’s the question: If you had 25 hours in a day, what would you do with that extra hour?
 Let me know in the comments!